turingschool/try-turing/frontend-advanced/mood-tracker/index.md

 function addToDo() {
   var userInput = document.getElementById('input');
-  alert(userInput);
+  console.log(userInput);
 });</pre>
     </div>
   </div>
 </div>

-If we `console.log` or `alert` that input right now, we don't have quite what we want yet.
+If we `console.log` that input right now, we don't have quite what we want yet.
 Let's add `.value` to the end of that new variable to pull out the value that was typed into that element:

 ```js
 var userInput = document.getElementById('input').value;
 ```

-Now, run the program and click the button.
-This time, we should see the value that was typed in, in our `console.log` or `alert`.
+Now, view your app in the browser and click the button.
+This time, we should see the value that was typed into the input in our `console.log`.

 <br>
 ## Add Input to Array